 Working with FordMurray

 Matt knew he wanted to become a Naturalized U.S. citizen, and he knew who he wanted as counsel during the process.
 He chose Attorney Aga Asbury of FordMurray to help him with the nuances of the Naturalization process.

 “I knew from my previous experiences that you need to be patient and you need to have a good attorney,” Matt said.
 “And FordMurray is the best.”

-Five years and one month after obtaining his Green Card, Matt became an U.S. Citizen at a Naturalization ceremony in Buffalo, N.Y., alongside 100 other new Americans from across the globe.
+Five years and one month after obtaining his Green Card, Matt became a U.S. Citizen at a Naturalization ceremony in Buffalo, N.Y., alongside 100 other new Americans from across the globe.
 He said the experience was profound.

 “You’ve never met these people, but you feel a sense of connectedness to them,” Matt said.
 “It’s such a big world, and we all traveled different paths to get here, but we all had the same goal.
 It was a big moment for everyone.”